Introduction

 - Relationship building

-This shift will redefine how organizations operate.
+This shift will redefine how firms operate.

 Key Takeaways